Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### What is EngageIDE?
 EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI.
 It is an EngageUI app implemented in C++ using wxWidgets.
-It can be used to produce a single C++ app codebase for an EngageUI app.
+It can be used to produce a single C++ app codebase for an EngageUI app
 that runs on Linux, Windows and OSX.
 It has about 15KLOC so it's not too big to understand/modify and loads instantly.
 It is fairly well documented based on its own documentation system.